-We are building language with our AAC users: giving them opportunities to learn core words, literacy and real communication.
+We are building language with our Augmentative and Alternative Communication (AAC) users: giving them opportunities to learn core words, literacy and real communication.
 However, we also need to consider how we can teach grammar.

 To start, it is important to look at the AAC system.
 Do you have a balanced AAC system with access to core words, fringe vocabulary and the alphabet?
 Does the AAC system give access to different grammatical forms, including plurals, possessives and different verb tenses?
 Research shows that AAC users have particular difficulty learning grammar.
 While there are a variety of possible causes for this, one clear issue is grammatical forms not being available on AAC systems.
 If they're not there, the AAC user won't be able to learn or use them!